Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Additional Details of Experiments

-The MLLMs selected in our paper (LLaVA-1.5, LLaVA-NEXT and MGM) only support single-image input.
+The MLLMs selected in our paper (LLaVA-1.5, MGM, InternVL2) only support single-image input.
 Therefore, our image pairs need to be horizontally concatenated before being fed into MLLMs' image encoder.
-Specifically, we horizontally concatenate the image pair and add a vertical black dividing line, 20 pixels wide, between the images.
+Specifically, we horizontally concatenate the images in pairs and add a vertical black dividing line, 20 pixels wide, between the images.